WSU-kduncan/f23cicd-mkieselhorst/README-CI.md

 2. enter name and description, then set visibility to public and submit
 3. in github repo, go to settings, then secrets, and then add new secret
 4. create new secrets for `DOCKER_USERNAME` and `DOCKER_PASSWORD` and enter their respective values for your account
+      * personally, i would recommend generating an access token on dockerhub and then using that, because it is way more secure than p[assword authentication
-5. in github repo, go to actions tab and then click o docker images for the base
+6. in github repo, go to actions tab and then click o docker images for the base
-6. add in the docker login, buildx, and build and push actions to the file
+7. add in the docker login, buildx, and build and push actions to the file
       * login should have the values `
         name: Login to Docker Hub
         uses: docker/login-action@v3